OpenNebula/vOneCloud-docs/docs/source/guest_configuration/template_building.rst

 .. image:: /images/vm_template_context.png
     :align: center

-.. note:: Passing files and network information to VMs through contextualization is currently not supported
+.. warning:: Passing files and network information to VMs through contextualization is currently not supported

 Different kinds of context information can be passed onto the VMs: